Cayman Islands: History

+Origins and colonization

-No evidence of an indigenous people has been found on the Cayman Islands.
-It is believed that they were discovered by Christopher Columbus on 10 May 1503 during his final voyage to the Americas.
-He named them 'Las Tortugas' after the large number of turtles found there (which were soon hunted to near-extinction); however, in the succeeding decades the islands began to be referred to as Caimanas or Caymanes, after the caimans present there.
-No immediate colonisation followed Columbus's discovery, but a variety of settlers from various backgrounds eventually came, including pirates, shipwrecked sailors, and deserters from Oliver Cromwell's army in Jamaica.
+As of 2017, no evidence has been found that the islands had been occupied before their discovery by Europeans.
+The Cayman Islands got their name from the word for crocodile (caiman) in the language of the Arawak-Taíno people.
+It is believed that the first European to sight the islands was Christopher Columbus, on 10 May 1503, during his final voyage to the Americas.
+He named them "Las Tortugas", after the large number of turtles found there (which were soon hunted to near-extinction).
+However, in succeeding decades, the islands began to be referred to as "Caimanas" or "Caymanes".

+No immediate colonisation followed Columbus's sighting, but a variety of settlers from various backgrounds eventually arrived, including pirates, shipwrecked sailors, and deserters from Oliver Cromwell's army in Jamaica.
 Sir Francis Drake briefly visited the islands in 1586.

 The first recorded permanent inhabitant, Isaac Bodden, was born on Grand Cayman around 1661.
-He was the grandson of an original settler named Bodden, probably one of Oliver Cromwell's soldiers at the taking of Jamaica in 1655.
+He was the grandson of an original settler named Bodden, probably one of Oliver Cromwell's soldiers involved in the capture of Jamaica from Spain in 1655.

 England took formal control of the Cayman Islands, along with Jamaica, as a result of the Treaty of Madrid of 1670.
-That same year saw an attack on a turtle fishing settlement on Little Cayman by the Spanish under Manuel Ribeiro Pardal.
-Following several unsuccessful attempts at settlement in what had by now become a haven for pirates, a permanent English-speaking population in the islands dates from the 1730s.
-With settlement, after the first royal land grant by the Governor of Jamaica in 1734, came the perceived need for slaves.
-Many were brought to the islands from Africa; this is evident today with the majority of native Caymanians being of African and/or English descent.
-The results of the first census taken in the islands in 1802 showed the population on Grand Cayman to be 933, with 545 of those inhabitants being enslaved.
-Slavery was abolished in the Cayman Islands in 1833.
-At the time of abolition, there were over 950 people of African ancestry enslaved by 116 families.
+That same year saw an attack on a turtle fishing settlement on Little Cayman by the Spanish under Portuguese privateer Manuel Ribeiro Pardal.
+Following several unsuccessful attempts at settlement in what had by then become a haven for pirates, a permanent English-speaking population in the islands dates from the 1730s.
+With settlement, after the first royal land grant by the governor of Jamaica in 1734, came the introduction of slaves.
+Many were purchased and brought to the islands from Africa.
+That has resulted in the majority of native Caymanians being of African or English descent.

+On 8 February 1794, the Caymanians rescued the crews of a group of ten merchant ships, including HMS Convert, an incident that has since become known as the Wreck of the Ten Sail.
+The ships had struck a reef and run aground during rough seas.
+Legend has it that King George III rewarded the islanders for their generosity with a promise never to introduce taxes, because one of the ships carried a member of the King's family.
+Despite the legend, the story is not true.